celsojr2013/comfyui_jamworks_client/README.md

 # Jamworks
 Jamworks is a platform with various applications serving B2B marketing execution tasks, such as production workflows, DAM and automations.
-This integration aimns to facilitate file transfers for comfyui environment, automation of tasks and even creation of complex workflows for task management.
+This integration aims to facilitate file transfers for comfyui environment, automation of tasks and even creation of complex workflows for task management.

 # Nodes
 ## Jamworks_Login